 Provided that this procedure is used correctly and you make the disclosure in good faith you will not suffer any detriment as a result of reporting the wrongdoing.
 A failure to follow this procedure may however make the disclosure unreasonable and the protection given to you by this procedure may be lost.

 You should disclose the suspected wrongdoing first to the Director of Studies.
-In the event that the Director of Studies is involved in the suspected wrongdoing, you shall be entitled to proceed directly to Stage Two of this procedure.
+In the event that the Director of Studies is involved in the suspected wrongdoing, you should inform the Principal.
+If the Principal is suspected you should inform the Local Authority (LADO) directly.

 You can expect a response detailing to whom the disclosure has been notified or any action taken within seven days of the Director of Studies becoming aware of the disclosure.

-If no response is forthcoming after seven days or if the Director of Studies is involved in the suspected wrongdoing you shall be entitled to notify the Principal, as appropriate.
+If no response is forthcoming after seven days or you should notify the Principal, as appropriate.

 You can expect a response detailing any action taken within seven days of the Principal becoming aware of the disclosure.